 We built a jig for the suspension brackets.
-The idea of the jig is to ensure the upper and lower wishbones rotate along parallel axes, so they don't bind.
-The Locost frame is designed so that once the upper brackets are in place and have defined the upper rotational axis, the lower rear bracket can be moved back or forth on the F and G tubes until the lower rotational axis is parallel to the upper axis.
-Of course that didn't make any sense, but the important thing to keep in mind is that the jig will make everything work, and we'll try to remember to take pictures when the time comes to use it.
+The purpose of the jig is to ensure the upper and lower wishbones rotate along parallel axes (or axises, not an actual word but at least it doesn't sound like a tool for chopping wood).
+The Locost frame is designed so the upper brackets can be welded in place, defining the upper rotational axis, and then the lower rear bracket can be moved back or forth on the F and G tubes until the lower rotational axis is parallel to the upper axis.
+Of course the way we described it doesn't make any sense , but the important thing to keep in mind is that the jig will make everything work.

 Here's a tip for all you future Locost builders.
 If you want to use the Triumph "Metalastik" suspension bushings, don't bother painting your A-arms until after you press them in.
 Getting the bushings in is a major battle, and the paint will not survive.
 You can use all the dishwashing soap you want, but the C-clamp and small sockets and other devices you tried to use will come loose at some point and lash out at your freshly-painted A-arms.
 Trust me.
 Press the bushings, then run bolts through them with wide washers at either end to mask them off.
 Then paint.

 The Locost book doesn't talk much about the bushing tubes.
 It gives you the basic dimensions, and that's about it.
 I think the tubes can be improved if you chamfer the inner edge on each end about 1/16".
 We did this on the second upper A-arm, and it not only made pressing the bushings significantly less painful, but it also kept the bushing from squeezing out of the ends too far, which means less interference when it's bolted into a bracket.
 I don't see any negative side effects to doing this, so I think we're going to chamfer all the tubes.
 Wish us luck.